 While both strollers can fold with two seats attached, most parents will find the stroller to be too heavy and cumbersome to lift without removing the lower seat.

-UPPAbaby makes its own car seat, the MESA, which connects to the stroller with no adapters required and is easy to remove using one hand.
+Uppababy makes its own car seat, the Mesa V2, which connects to the stroller with no adapters required and is easy to remove using one hand.
 You can also purchase adapters to connect other brands.

 Adapters are required for all car seats.